from £3 a month (based on income)

 Traditional Food Banks: Charity model, require referrals, emergency-only support

-Food & Solidarity: Membership organization, no referrals needed, ongoing support + organizing for change
+Food & Solidarity: Membership organisation, no referrals needed, ongoing support + organising for change

 By confronting landlords, challenging housing disrepair, and defending tenants, we create real change through collective power, not charity.